land-rover/safegraph-brand-analysis/README.md

     [In] usmonth = brand_transformer(npatterns_raw, 'month', 'us')
     [In] kingmonth = brand_transformer(npatterns_raw, 'month', '53033')

-Resulting `brand_transformer` objects include a scipy.sparse matrix that can be sliced horizontally to provide a $(1 \times  B)$ importance vector describing a single CBG in "brand space" or vertically to provide a $G \times 1$ importance vector describing a single brand geographically.
+Resulting `brand_transformer` objects include a scipy.sparse matrix that can be sliced horizontally to provide a $1 \times  B$ importance vector describing a single CBG in "brand space," or vertically to provide a $G \times 1$ importance vector describing a single brand in physical space.

-Here, a $(1 \times  B)$ slice is used to learn more about CHOP in brand space.
+Here, a $1 \times  B$ slice is used to learn more about CHOP in brand space.
 We observe that there were 179 brands visited by visitors to King County.
 Since SafeGraph currently only publishes the top 20 brands in any particular CBG, the view of a CBG in brand space will have only 20 non-zero entries.

     [In] km = kingmonth['tfidf'] #a scipy.sparse matrix in the brand_transformer object
     [In] km[kingmonth['gidxs']['530330075005'], :]